kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-3-develop-and-publish-a-website.md

 $ ipfs add hello-world.txt
 ```

-With the same `ipfs cat` command from above, but using the hash of the `hello-world.txt` file you can see its contents.
+With the same `ipfs cat` command from above, but using the hash of the `hello-world.txt` file, you can see its contents.

 ## Create a Simple Webpage